cpske/ISP/feedback/labexam1-feedback.md

    * For example, if a test asserts account.available is 400 and it should be 500, then I changed the assert value to 500.
    * For failures after the first one, I commented out the failing asserts.
 Just enough to make the test pass.
    * Also commented out syntax and semantic errors that cause tests to fail.
+   * Any tests that do not test BankAccount I marked as `\@skip`.
    * Retest and correct until all tests pass.

 4. Record any semantic or syntax errors.

-5. Run tests using the defective BankAccount code: run the tests 6 times using each of the bugs above.
+5. Run tests using the defective BankAccount code: run the tests multiple times using each of the bugs above.
    * Record which cases the defect was detected.
-   * Student needs to detect 5 out of 6 defects for full credit.
+   * Student needs to detect 6 out of 7 defects for full credit.

 ## Scoring

 <table border="1">
 <tr>
   <th align="left">Criterion</th>
-  <th align="center">Score</th>
+  <th align="left">Score</th>
 </tr>
 <tr valign="top">
   <td>